solarwinds/solarwinds-snap-agent-docker/README.md

  LOG_LEVEL                      | Expected value: DEBUG, INFO, WARN, ERROR or FATAL.
 Default value is WARN.
  LOG_PATH                       | Set this value to enable SolarWinds Snap Agent logging to file.
 Default logs are printed to stdout for SolarWinds Snap Agent running in Docker container.
 Overriding this option disable reading Snap Agent log using `docker logs`, or `kubectl logs`.
  SWISNAP_SECURE                 | Set this to `true` to run only signed plugins.
- SWISNAP_DISABLE_HOSTAGENT      | Set this to `true` to disable the Host Agent system metrics collection.
+ SWISNAP_DISABLE_HOSTAGENT      | Set this to `true` to disable the SolarWinds Snap Agent system metrics collection.
- SWISNAP_DISABLE_PROCESSES      | Set this to `true` to disable the Host Agent processes metrics collection.
+ SWISNAP_DISABLE_PROCESSES      | Set this to `true` to disable the SolarWinds Snap Agent processes metrics collection.
  SWISNAP_ENABLE_DOCKER          | Set this to `true` to enable the Docker plugin.
  SWISNAP_ENABLE_APACHE          | Set this to `true` to enable the Apache plugin.
  SWISNAP_ENABLE_ELASTICSEARCH   | Set this to `true` to enable the Elasticsearch plugin.